MeadCo/ScriptX.Print.Client/docs/api.md

 | featureDescription | string | descriptn of the feature that isnt available ```js // overload cloud print library report error MeadCo.ScriptX.Print.reportFeatureNotImplemented = function (featureDescription) {   app.Messages.PrintErrorBox(featureDescription + " is not available yet with the ScriptX.Services.\n\nThis feature will be implemented soon."); } ``` |

 <br/>
-<a id="MeadCoScriptXPrint.ensureSpoolingStatus"></a>
+<a id="MeadCo.ScriptX.Print.ensureSpoolingStatus"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.ensureSpoolingStatus() ⇒ object</h3>Make sure that spooling status is locked active while asynchronous UI that may startprinting is displayed by placing a lock on the queue.
+    MeadCo.ScriptX.Print.ensureSpoolingStatus() ⇒ object</h3>Make sure that spooling status is locked active while asynchronous UI that may startprinting is displayed by placing a lock on the queue.

 **Returns**: object - a fake job to lock the spooling status on
 **Example**